Twaddler01/rpg_similitude/README.md

 - Gather tab eventually bugs out at certain unlocked levels, needs better database integration.

 # Updates
+11-23-2024
+- "Gather" is still in progress, but the experience and unlocks portion of herb gathering are essentially done.
+- Updated gatherData to work without its old array using integrated JSON database in one place.
+Since it was easiest to load images dynamically, these are generated per session.
+May eventually just add each img URL individually in JSON database for consistency.
+- Updated create_el to work dynamically by using unique IDs when neccesary.

 11-22-2024
 - Added an [ Equipped ] display for weapons that shows the damage per turn as if weapon was equipped.
 This is in preparation for a "CURRENTLY EQUIPPED" tooltip to sit alongside regular one for comparisons in a future update.
 - Cleaned out some old code and fixed some tabbing for better code look.